jekyll2014/SmsForwarder/README.md

 P.S. '/smssend' command is not properly implemented in the menu for now. can still be run by sending '/smssend <phone_number> <message_text>'

 Planned features:
-1) SMS storage access
-2) Incoming call notification to Telegram
+1) Incoming call notification to Telegram
-3) PUSH notification forwarding
+2) PUSH notification forwarding

 Known bugs: